RocketDerp/April14_2025/Important/Understanding/Long_term_reaction_to_January_6_2021.md

 ### Self-aware: "I raise up my voice—not so I can shout, but so that those without a voice can be heard"

 Matthew 25:40 Bible verse.

+&nbsp;

+&nbsp;

+Climate change denial
+Matthew 25:40 Bible verse.

+The plants, the animals, the poor without cars and private jets... that's the least.
+Not just human life, but all species on earth.
+We need to slow down.
+We need to organize sharing rids - not for profit, but for climate change and ecology.
+We need to educate on pregnancy and sustainability.
+We need to trade people around, we need to face up to the technology boom humanity created.

+Like all my writing, this needs massive rewriting.